tcwdz00/FFT/README.md

   poly_multiply(a,b):
-    with FFT and IFFT, perform polynomial multiplication for polynomials a,b of coefficent form. equivalent to compute convolution of vector a and b
+    with FFT and IFFT, perform polynomial multiplication for polynomials a,b of coefficent form. equivalent to compute the convolution of vector a and b